ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/discovery/v2/index.md

 ### Authentication

-To run a API call, you will need to pass your API Key as the query parameter  __apikey__.
+To run a successful API call, you will need to pass your API Key as the query parameter  __apikey__.

 Example: `https://app.ticketmaster.com/discovery/v2/events.json?{apikey}`